avocadoattack/avocadoattack/README.md

 #### `🌱 Ripening` — Actively being built
 - Revamp of the [avocadoattack](https://avocadoattack.com) website
+- Avostars: a Go scraper and Python renderer that turn my curated GitHub star lists into a self-updating README

 #### `🌰 Seedling` — Idea not yet planted
 - Self-hosted, centralized captcha service (Cap.dev-powered) protecting every project under one roof, no per-app setup